aliss/Docs/README.md

 If you'd prefer to use Docker, instructions are available [in the wiki](https://github.com/lord/slate/wiki/Docker).

+### Publishing Your Docs to GitHub Pages

+Make sure you're working on a fork in your own account, not our original repo: git remote show origin.

+Commit your changes to the markdown source: `git commit -a -m "Update index.md"`

+Push the markdown source changes to GitHub: `git push`

+Run `./deploy.sh`

 ### Note on JavaScript Runtime

 For those who don't have JavaScript runtime or are experiencing JavaScript runtime issues with ExecJS, it is recommended to add the [rubyracer gem](https://github.com/cowboyd/therubyracer) to your gemfile and run `bundle` again.